eclipsesrl/udesly-docs/docs/woocommerce-single-product-page.md

 Inside the Collection List Item, you can use all the elements you can find [here](#product-elements).

+**The number of upsells can be managed from the Udesly plugin settings.**

 ## Related Products

 They are products with same category or tag of the current product